ZenWave360/AsyncAPI-ApiFirst-Generator-KitchenSink/README.md

 This repository contains:

-- AsyncAPI defiitions: `src/main/resources/model/asyncapi.yml` and `src/main/resources/model/asyncapi-avro.yml`
+- AsyncAPI definitions: `src/main/resources/model/asyncapi.yml` and `src/main/resources/model/asyncapi-avro.yml`
 - ZenWave Maven Plugin to generate different flavors for producers and consumers in `pom.xml`
 - `IntegrationTest` class and accompanying `TestsConfiguration` for each flavor.